shopware/shopware/src/Docs/platform/5-orm/2-types.md

 This field is used for building `n:1` relations.

-1. `$storageName` is the name in your storage.
+1. `$propertyName` is the name used in your struct and used to search, write and work.
-2. `$propertyName` is the name used in your struct and used to search, write and work.
+2. `$storageName` is the name in your storage used for as foreign key.
 3. `$referenceClass` is the related definition class reference
-4. `$loadInBasic` indicates if the relation should be loaded when the entity is read.
-In most cases, it is safe to se this parameter to `true` as it can simply be joined without a further query.
+4. `$loadInBasic` indicates if the relationship should be loaded when the entity is read.
+In most cases, it is safe to set this parameter to `true` as it can simply be joined without a further query.

 **Optional**